alexharries/drupal_7_samples/README.md

 # drupal_7_samples
-Samples of Drupal 7 code I've bashed out for various clients.
+Various assorted bits of Drupal 7 code I've written on recent projects.

+If you'd like to know more about me, you can find my CV at http://bit.ly/alexharriescv.

+Thanks for visiting! :)

+Alex